Eamon Farren

-Eamon Farren (born 19 May 1985) is an Australian actor.
-Following starring roles in the films X: Night of Vengeance (2011) and Chained (2012), he came to prominence for portraying Richard Horne in the 2017 revival of Twin Peaks.
-He also won the Australian Academy of Cinema and Television Arts (AACTA) award for Best Guest Or Supporting Actor in a Television Drama in 2015 for his role in the television film Carlotta (2014).
-Farren has since had film roles in Winchester (2018) and appeared in the series The ABC Murders (2018) and The Witcher (2019–present).
+Eamon Farren is an Australian actor.
+Following starring roles in the films X: Night of Vengeance (2011) and Chained (2012) and an AACTA Award-winning turn in television film Carlotta (2014), he came to prominence portraying Richard Horne in the 2017 revival of Twin Peaks.
+Farren had a film role in Winchester (2018) and appeared in the series The ABC Murders (2018), The Witcher (2019–present) and Treasure & Dirt (2026).

 Early life and education

-Farren was born in Ingham (North Queensland) and raised in the Gold Coast from the age of six.
-Farren always knew he wanted to be an actor: "I can't remember a time when I didn't watch a movie and think, 'That's what I want to do'...
-Growing up, people said you have to have a plan B. I never felt that, I always thought, nah, this is what I'm going to do."
-He attended Benowa State High School where he became school captain and studied in its French Immersion Program where students study typical subjects but receive at least half of their schooling in French.
+Eamon Farren was born in Ingham (North Queensland) and raised on the Gold Coast from the age of six.
+He said that he always knew he wanted to be an actor.

+Farren attended Benowa State High School, studying in its French Immersion Program in which students study typical subjects but receive at least half of their schooling in French.
+He became school captain.
 Farren graduated from the National Institute of Dramatic Art (NIDA) in 2007.
 He credits his brother and also actors Daniel Day-Lewis and Gary Oldman as his primary influences and inspiration.